facebookresearch/AnimatedDrawings/README.md

 ## Running (To be expanded later)

 ### Using the Rendering code
-We provide a couple of example mvc-level configuration files to demonstrate how to run the rendering code.
+We provide some example top-level configuration files (or 'mvc_configs') to demonstrate how to run the rendering code.
-Scenes are created and rendered given an *mvc configuration*.
+Scenes are created and rendered according to the parmaeters within the mvc_config.
-We provide a couple of example, ready-to-go mvc_configs for you to experiment with.
-To run one, run the following python commands from within the AnimatedDrawings root directory:
+To see for yourself, run the following python commands from within the AnimatedDrawings root directory:

     from animated_drawings import render